piavW/BootcampNotes/notes.md

 $ git pull beccaburns master

-TO REMEMBER Understand <b> instance_double!!! </b>

 To checkout a previous commit message so you can test things but they won't be saved in master/Head:
 $ git checkout idofcommit
 To go back to your master branch:
 $ git checkout master

+---

-<h1> 3/9 Thomas Ochman demo about understanding the problem statement</h1>
+# 3/9 Thomas Ochman demo about understanding the problem statement

 We need to know what problems we need to solve and why to understand why our program is relevant.

 By working agile and have incemential delivery of working solutions we help the team to step back and identify the true nature of the problem.
 And the user needs are kept front and center. http://agilemanifesto.org/principles.html

-<h3>The problem statement:</h3>
+### The problem statement:
 - explicit written statement of the problem,
 - a fundamental step to set the direction of the project,
 - working without it leads to waste of time and effort.
 The statements needs to be well scoped, shared and understood by all teammembers.
 Nees to have a defined current state and desired state, needs to measureable, short and not too complex.

+### User stories:
-<h3>User stories:</h3> to capture the requirements needed to deliver a soulution to the problem definition.
+User stories capture the requirements needed to deliver a soulution to the problem definition.
 Helps you understand WHAT to do.
 Has compoments: stakeholder (the problem owner who benefits from having the problem solved), the thing that needs/wants to be done.
 We can extract info from the user stories, like Class names, Method names, objects, states of objects, roles & their authorisations,  etc.

 When naming it needs to be relevant, naming is a process and the chosen names might need to be changed due to irrelevance or becoming illogical.
 Choose the level of absraction wise 'food, drinks coffe' = product.
 Normalize terminology among team members.

-<b>Acceptance criteria </b> (or an agile definition of done) is when we've checked off all the boxes/needs from the user story.
+**Acceptance criteria** (or an agile definition of done) is when we've checked off all the boxes/needs from the user story.

+---

-<h1> Day 3: </h1>
+# Day 3:

-<b> Mathlog.10</b>
+**Mathlog.10**
 Returns the base 10 logarithm of x.
 examples:
 Math.log10(100)